loopmediagroup/es-alchemy/README.md

 Type: `object`<br>
 Default: `{}`

-Allow connection to AWS manages Elasticsearch instance by passing in object containing `accessKeyId` and `secretAccessKey`.
+Allow connection to AWS Elasticsearch instance by passing in object containing `accessKeyId` and `secretAccessKey`.

 ### Api